 Our menu is built around what is in season and locally sourced, and it changes two times a year to reflect the changes in nature.
 Have a look through our seasonal menu and book your table with us.

-Non-alcoholic: Cranberry & cherry lemonade
+Non-alcoholic: Lemon lemonade

 We bake bread every day, so all our food is prepared in a kitchen, where small traces of gluten may be present.
 You can ask for gluten free bread.
 In case of any food allergies, please ask for the ingredients of our portions and drinks from the staff.
 We also use some unusual ingredients i.e. birch.